 Modular Construction: The Industrialized Solution for Disaster Recovery

-How Prefabricated Faster, Smarter, Stronger Recovery
+Rebuilding Faster, Smarter, Stronger with Prefabrication

-The lesson is the same from the Jersey Shore to the Appalachians: we can’t keep repeating this cycle and expecting a different outcome.
+The lesson is the same from the Jersey Shore to the Appalachians: we can’t keep repeating this cycle and expect a different outcome.
 As Duke University’s Nicholas Institute noted, “Helene drove home that storms are getting stronger and their impacts are reaching farther.
 Protecting North Carolinians is going to require smart, proactive investments.”

 The next recovery system needs to be industrialized.
 We need solutions that are faster to deliver, smarter to scale, and stronger to withstand what’s coming next.
 Crucially, that system must serve every phase of recovery, from emergency shelter to permanent, dignified homes.